shadowy-pycoder/goso/README.md

 This will install the `goso` binary to your `$GOPATH/bin` directory.

+## Search Engine Setup

+###  Google Search JSON API
-This tool uses [Custom Search JSON API](https://developers.google.com/custom-search/v1/overview) from Google to obtain most relevant results from Stack Overflow.
-So, to make it work, you need to obtain an API key from Google and also a [Search Engine ID](https://developers.google.com/custom-search/v1/overview#search_engine_id).
+This approach employs [Custom Search JSON API](https://developers.google.com/custom-search/v1/overview) from Google to obtain most relevant results from Stack Overflow.
+So, to make it work, you need to get an API key from Google and also a [Search Engine ID](https://developers.google.com/custom-search/v1/overview#search_engine_id).
+That gives you `100 requests per day`, which I believe is enough for most use cases.

 Setup your `Search Engine ID` like this: